Academixedu/Notes/Java/polymorphism-interafaces.md

 In this example, the `Shape` interface allows for polymorphic behavior.
 The `printArea` method can work with any object that implements the `Shape` interface, demonstrating how interfaces and polymorphism work together to create flexible and extensible code.

-Would you like me to elaborate on any specific aspect of this relationship or provide more examples?